-Note the similarity with the results for the FK model, except for the coherence peak forming at the lowest temperatures.
+Note the similarity with the results for the FK model, except for the coherence peak forming at the lowest energies.

-We believe the coherence peak will be present for all U values at T=0.
+We believe the coherence peak will be present for all U values at T=0 (these calculations are for room temperature).